La cathédrale engloutie: Form

 The overall form of this piece can be loosely attributed to a ternary ABA form, which splits nicely into sections at the written key change so that A encompasses the beginning to bar 46, B encompasses bars 47–71, and A^{I} encompasses bar 72 to the end.
 Each larger section can be further divided into smaller sections and themes, which are arranged to give the piece a roughly symmetrical structure.

 The A section can itself be divided into three smaller sections: a_{1} (b.
 1–15), a_{2} (b.
 16–21), and a_{3} (b.
 22–46).
 The introduction of the piece (a_{1}) features the G major pentatonic collection in ascending block chords evocative of organum chant with many parallel fifths.
 This motif repeats itself twice, but each time the bass moves down a single step, so that the first repeat of the motif takes place over an F in the bass and the second repeat over an E. This changes the collectional center of the opening to the relative E minor pentatonic.
 The top note of this motif, an E, is held in octaves and repeated, evoking the sound of church bells.
 This leads to a brief section within a_{1} where a new theme is presented in C♯ minor, weaving around the E bell tones.
 At b.
 14, the initial pentatonic theme returns, but this time over a C in the bass.
 This is the first hint of the true tonic of the A section and the piece overall.
 The a_{2} section begins at b.
 16 with a shift in key to B major and a new rhythmic drive introduced by 8th note triplets in the left hand.
 This stands in stark contrast to the slow, open quarter and half note lines of the a_{1} section, though the right hands still features similar ascending quarter note chords.
 In b.
-19, a slightly modified version of this material is presented in E-flat major.
-The melodic material in both the B major and E-flat major sections utilize the respective pentatonic modes of those keys.
+19, a slightly modified version of this material is presented in E♭ major.
+The melodic material in both the B major and E♭ major sections utilize the respective pentatonic modes of those keys.
 This section builds to the arrival at the a_{3} section.
 The beginning part of a_{3} (b.
 22–27) builds on a G dominant 7th chord and returns to utilizing more open-sounding half note and quarter note lines.
 This builds up to the climax of the piece at b.
 28, where the main thematic material of the A section, hinted at throughout the preceding material, is presented in C major fortissimo.
 The thick block chords played with both hands evoke the sound of an organ.
-While the majority of this theme is presented in the C major diatonic mode, the addition of a B-flat in b.
+While the majority of this theme is presented in the C major diatonic mode, the addition of a B♭ in b.
 33–37 briefly changes the mode to C mixolydian before returning to ionian (major).
 The ending bars of a_{3}, 42–46, serve as a transition into the B section of the piece.